web3privacy/hackathon-2025-berlin/hacker-manual.md

 ### 7. User Onboarding
 Privacy-focused applications often suffer from proper onboarding process for new users.
 This track seeks to enhance the new user experience.

+**Imagine:** Oh, yeah, I am going deep into privacy.
+I'll fix all my data leaks.
+But..but how?
+Where do I even start?
+How do I know?
+Why is it so complicated?
+Why is everyone talking about privacy, but nobody about how to achieve it and where to start?
+What is the first thing I need my friends to do to improve their privacy?

 Focus areas:
 - Improving in-app onboarding process